Pacific Southwest, Region 9: Superfund

 The final groundwater extraction and treatment system planned for the Western Operable Unit (OU-3) began operating in May 2010.
 At GET H (Area 1), the treatment plant and all extraction wells are operating.
 At GET J (Area 2), all ten extraction wells are in service.
 Combined GET E/F with 21 extraction well locations is fully operational.
 GET K (Area 3) extraction wells, pipelines and treatment systems in Rancho Cordova were completed and operational in 2009.
 The GET L (Area 4) Bajamont Way Treatment plant is across the American River from the Aerojet Facility in Carmichael and has been fully operational since 2008.
 GET L-A is also across the American River in Ancil Hoffman Park, a county park and golf course in the City of Carmichael.
 Treated water is used for irrigation of the County's golf course.
 EPA has been coordinating with Aerojet to design and oversee preparation of a rigorous Effectiveness Evaluation of the full OU-3 remedy, with a major working sessions held in 2010 and planned for 2011.
 Evaluation of the effectiveness of the systems will be conducted by EPA and the State until satisfactory containment of the contamination can be demonstrated.
 A formal public review of the remedy will be conducted by EPA every five years until all cleanup objects are attained.
 These Five-Year Reviews will examine ongoing work throughout the Aerojet Site, not only one Operable Unit.

-The groundwater extraction and treatment system for the Perimeter Groundwater Operable Unit (OU-5) is close to full operation in parts of the OU such as Zone 1.
-In others, additional design and construction of extraction systems will proceed under orders from EPA and the State.
+The groundwater extraction and treatment system for the Perimeter Groundwater Operable Unit (OU-5) is close to full operation.
+Additional design and construction of extraction systems will proceed under orders from EPA and the State.
 The water treatment systems have been constructed, although treatment systems may be modified or expanded as needed in the future.
-Planning and cleanup for the soil areas is also expected to proceed rapidly with EPA oversight.
-The OU-5 groundwater containment will be examined In conjunction with the effectiveness evaluation of the OU-3 groundwater remedy.
+Planning and cleanup are complete in several of the soil areas and others are proceeding rapidly with EPA oversight.
+The OU-5 groundwater containment is being examined In conjunction with the effectiveness evaluation of the OU-3 groundwater remedy.

 Cleanup Results to Date

-Ten groundwater extraction and treatment systems "GETs" are operating throughout the Aerojet site: ARGET, GET A, GET B, GET D,, GET E/F, GET H-A, GET J, GET K-A, GET L-A and GET L-B. Together they remove over 20 million gallons of contaminated groundwater each day on average.
+Nine groundwater extraction and treatment systems "GETs" are operating throughout the Aerojet site: ARGET, GET A/B, GET D,, GET E/F, GET H-A, GET J, GET K-A, GET L-A and GET L-B. Together they remove over 20 million gallons of contaminated groundwater each day on average.

-Through the end of 2010, all the groundwater extraction and treatment systems at Aerojet in OU-3 and OU-5 have treated a cumulative total of 107,000 million gallons of groundwater and removed more than 850,000 pounds of chemical contaminants.
+Through the end of 2014, all the groundwater extraction and treatment systems at Aerojet in OU-3 and OU-5 have treated a cumulative total of 137 billion gallons of groundwater and removed more than one million pounds of chemical contaminants.

-Western Groundwater OU-3: The Western Groundwater Operable Unit will contain the contaminated groundwater on the western side of Aerojet and eventually restore the aquifer.
-All of the planned extraction wells and treatment systems are operating with only a few extraction wells awaiting power connection.
+Western Groundwater OU-3: The Western Groundwater Operable Unit is containng the contaminated groundwater on the western side of Aerojet and eventually will restore the aquifer.
+All of the planned extraction wells and treatment systems are operating.
 Under the Unilateral Administrative Order that EPA issued to Aerojet to complete construction of the Western Groundwater remedy, Aerojet publishes a notice to the public annually, showing the current maximum extent of groundwater contamination in OU-3.

 Potentially Responsible Parties